Management

 jacque.cresswell@noaa.gov

-Jacque Emmert joined the Flower Garden Banks National Marine Sanctuary team in May 2022.
-She has a B.S in Marine Biology with a Scientific Diving minor from Cal Poly Humboldt University in Northern California.
+Jacque Cresswell joined the Flower Garden Banks National Marine Sanctuary team in May 2022.
+She has a B.S. in Marine Biology with a Scientific Diving minor from Cal Poly Humboldt University in Northern California.
 While in California, Jacque volunteered with Reef Check, supporting research of kelp forest ecosystems along the west coast.
-Later, she earned a Ph.D. in Marine Biology from Texas A&M University Galveston where she conducted research in underwater cave systems in Bermuda.
-Jacque has since supported the Texas Parks and Wildlife's Artificial Reef Program, served as a volunteer scientific diver for FGBNMS, and worked as a diving instructor through Texas Scuba Adventures.
+Later, she earned a Ph.D. in Marine Biology from Texas A&M University at Galveston, where she conducted research in underwater cave systems in Bermuda.
+Jacque has since supported the Texas Parks and Wildlife Department's Artificial Reef Program, served as a volunteer scientific diver for FGBNMS, and worked as a diving instructor through Texas Scuba Adventures.

 Donavon French (Affiliate)